Skip to main content

 This field accepts numerical values 0-9 only.

-You should now move any non-school dates (e.g. Public holidays) that appear in the 'School Dates' panel.
-These should be selected and moved to the 'Non-School Dates' panel.
+Transfer any non-school dates (e.g. Public holidays) that appear in the ‘School Dates' panel over to the ‘Non-School Dates’ panel by selecting a date and then clicking the 'Selected->’ icon.

-If the date order becomes ragged as a result of moving dates from one column to the other, click the 'Sort Dates' button to have them reordered chronologically in both panels.
+If the order of dates becomes disorganised after you move them from one panel to another, click the 'Re-Sort Dates' button to reorder them chronologically in both panels.

-If you make a mess, click the 'Clear Dates' button and then the 'Load Dates' button to start again.
+If you make a mess, click the 'Clear Dates' button and then the 'Load Dates' button to start fresh.

 Save this configuration as

-If populated with a value and you click 'GO', the current report settings will be saved using the configuration name entered in this field.
+If the ‘Save this configuration as’ field is pre-filled, you can generate the report, and the current report settings will be saved using the configuration name provided in this field.

 Column